 Then add the nearly 200,000 patients that may be killed each year by blood clots following surgery or illness, the leading cause of preventable hospital deaths in the U.S., according to David Goldhill, author of the article “How American Healthcare Killed My Father” and the book “Catastrophic Care, released January 8, 2013, citing a report in The Wall Street Journal.
 (Watch Goldhill’s video.)

-It’s almost enough to make one ask, “Why don’t we drop our health insurance and stay away from doctors?”
+It’s almost enough to make one ask, “Why don’t we drop our health insurance and stay away from doctors except in a dire emergency?”

-Of course, I’d never advocate such a position for all the obvious reasons.
-But if no one had health insurance, lots of things could happen, both bad and good.
+Of course, I’d never advocate getting rid of health insurance, for obvious reasons.
+But suppose, for a moment, that no one had health insurance.
+Lots of things could happen, good as well as bad.
 A good:

-In 2008, shortly after the economic collapse, I was watching a CNN reporter interview a woman on the street.
+In 2008, shortly after the economic collapse, I was watching TV as a CNN reporter interviewed a woman on the street.
 She had just lost her job.
 The reporter asked how she was coping.

 “Along with my job, I lost my health insurance,” she said [I paraphrase].
 “Now I have to really be careful to watch what I eat, lose weight, exercise, and take better care of myself.”
 I got the impression that while she had health insurance, she tended to be a bit reckless with her health, figuring she was covered if she got sick.

-Some people are like that when they feel they have a safety net under them.
-Maybe many people are.
+Some people, maybe many, are like that when they feel they have a safety net under them.
 That’s because, according to a Slate.com article, “Insurance is also the source of what economists call ‘moral hazard,’ where those who are protected against the consequences of their actions take greater risks than they otherwise would.”
 “The Oregon Health Insurance Experiment” adds: “Although health insurance is expected to improve health through increases in the quantity and quality of health care, it is also possible that by reducing the adverse financial consequences of poor health, health insurance may discourage investments in health and thereby worsen health outcomes.”
-In the May 5, 2013, Business Insider, Joe Weisenthal says a study done by the RAND Corporation:
+In the May 5, 2013, Business Insider, Joe Weisenthal says of a study done by the RAND Corporation:

 But the study also tracked the health outcomes of each group, and there the results were more surprising: With a few modest exceptions, the level of insurance had no significant effect on the participants’ actual wellness.

-(The number of people affected by the moral hazard can depend on the type of moral hazard; i.e., private insurance vs. a government bailout, which is also insurance.
-And the level of legitimacy or validity one gives the moral hazard may depend on one’s political leanings: Liberal Times columnist Joe Klein may not think the moral hazard is triggered by health insurance for individuals, but he apparently does think it’s triggered by government bailouts to big banks: “Sadly, neither President Obama nor Mitt Romney have addressed the ‘moral hazard’ that accrues from having banks that are too big too fail….”
+(The number of people affected by moral hazard can depend on the type of moral hazard; i.e., private insurance vs. a government bailout, which is also insurance.
+And how legitimate or valid one sees moral hazard may depend on one’s political bent.
+Liberal Times columnist Joe Klein may not think moral hazard is triggered by health insurance for individuals, but he apparently does think it’s triggered by government bailouts to big banks, which he ought to know aren’t things but collections of people who make decisions just like people such as CNN’s woman on the street.
+Says Klein, “Sadly, neither President Obama nor Mitt Romney have addressed the ‘moral hazard’ that accrues from having banks that are too big too fail….”
 See a New York Times argument.
 There needs to be a non-partisan study of the real, determinable effects of moral hazard.)

-Without health insurance, CNN’s interviewed woman became like the driver without car insurance.
+Returning to CNN’s interviewed woman: Without health insurance, she became like the driver without car insurance.

-And what if doctors had no liability insurance to protect them from being sued for malpractice?
-Would they, too, become like the driver with no car insurance, the result being more-careful doctors and hence less malpractice, which is to say less injury and death to patients under their care?
-(Without liability insurance, no doubt we’d have fewer doctors, and healthcare would be harder to get — but apparently that might not be entirely bad!)
+And what if insurance — liability insurance for protection against malpractice lawsuits — were unavailable to doctors?
+Would doctors, too, become like the driver with no car insurance, the result being more-careful doctors, which is to say less injury and death to patients under their care?
+(Without liability insurance, of course, we’d no doubt have fewer doctors, and healthcare would be harder to get — but perhaps that would not be entirely bad!)

 How many more people, because they have insurance, will pay less attention to diet and exercise like CNN’s woman on the street, and develop medical problems (such as diabetes) that require visits to the doctor that they would not have had to make while uninsured and cautious?

-In 2014, ACA will bring into the healthcare system an estimated 32 million newly insured people, mostly young adults — though an astonishing 26 million will be left out, meaning the new universal healthcare is not so universal after all — who according to economic studies “will try to consume twice as much medical care as they have been,” and bring countless others into it more often.
-It’s obviously supposed to do that, since Mr. Obama rightly wants to spread the health around.
+In 2014, the ACA will bring into the healthcare system an estimated 32 million newly insured people, mostly young adults (though an astonishing 26 million other people will be left out, meaning the ACA is not very universal).
+Economic studies indicate that these young adults “will try to consume twice as much medical care as they have been,” often, I suspect, merely “to get my money’s worth.”
+Moreover, the ACA will bring countless others into the healthcare system more often.
+It’s obviously supposed to do all that, since Mr. Obama rightly wants to spread the health around.

-He also wants to spread Medicaid around to include millions of uninsured.
-Yet according to large study by the University of Virginia, surgical patients on Medicaid, the expansion of which President Obama himself described as putting “more people in a broken system,” are 97% more likely to die than those with private insurance and 13% more likely to die than those with no insurance at all.
+He also wants to spread Medicaid around to include millions of the uninsured poor.
+Yet according to a large study by the University of Virginia, surgical patients on Medicaid, the expansion of which President Obama himself described as putting “more people in a broken system,” are 97% more likely to die than those with private insurance and 13 percent more likely to die than those with no insurance at all.

 And let’s not forget that every day for the next 18 years, 10,000 Baby Boomers, whose health on average is very poor and getting worse, will reach age 65 and become eligible for Medicare.
 Many Boomers will seek healthcare services before losing their employer insurance, and many others who’d had no insurance and had put off healthcare will put it off no longer.

 Moreover, we have a fast-growing obesity epidemic (chart), especially among the young, for whom obesity, a condition worse than smoking, has jumped from 9% of the adolescent population in 2000 to 23% in 2008, and threatening to overwhelm our health care system.
-The main threat is the costly diabetes that is often obesity’s side effect; some people call it diabesity.
+The main threat is the costly diabetes that is often obesity’s side effect — some people call it diabesity — and the costly Alzheimer’s disease that is often diabetes’ side effect.

-More than four in 10 U.S. physicians said they were emotionally exhausted or felt a high degree of cynicism, or “depersonalization,” toward their patients, said researchers whose findings appeared in the Archives of Internal Medicine.
+- More than four in 10 U.S. physicians said they were emotionally exhausted or felt a high degree of cynicism, or “depersonalization,” toward their patients, according to researchers whose findings appeared in the Archives of Internal Medicine.

-Six in 10 physicians said it is likely many of their colleagues will retire earlier than planned in the next 1 to 3 years. -Every Day Health, March 21, 2013
+- Six in 10 physicians said it is likely many of their colleagues will retire earlier than planned in the next 1 to 3 years. -Every Day Health, March 21, 2013.
+Even more doctors may want to retire earlier than planned if Kathleen Murphy, running for the House of Delegates, has her way: she wants to require Virginia doctors to accept Medicare and Medicaid patients despite these insurers’ much lower reimbursements.

 Finally, “one flaw in the Affordable Care Act,” says Business Week, “is that by prohibiting insurers from taking health risks into account in setting rates, it gives people no incentive to lower their premiums by losing weight….”

-The upshot is that millions more will interact with the healthcare providers who are, according to JAMA, our nation’s third leading cause of death.
+Against this worrisome backdrop, millions more may soon and suddenly engage the overburdened healthcare providers who are, according to JAMA, our nation’s third biggest killer.

-Efforts, which may be thwarted by dubious funding, are underway to deal with the insufficient number of primary care physicians: “As Obamacare Looms, New Medical Schools Open To Address Doctor Shortage.”
+End-runs are underway, though possibly thwarted by dubious funding, to address the insufficient number of primary care physicians: “As Obamacare Looms, New Medical Schools Open To Address Doctor Shortage.”
 (See also this Bloomberg report.)

 They’d better hurry.
-The number of doctors working part-time is increasing at an alarming rate: “In 2011, 22% of male physicians and 44% of female physicians worked less than full time, up from 7% of men and 29% of women from Cejka’s 2005 survey.”
+The number of doctors working less than full time is increasing at an alarming rate: “In 2011, 22% of male physicians and 44% of female physicians worked less than full time, up from 7% of men and 29% of women from Cejka’s 2005 survey.”

-A monkey wrench has already appeared in the efforts to deal with the U.S. shortage of 91,000 doctors by 2020 (according to the September 2012 Wired magazine): The Association of American Medical Colleges “worries that the funding may soon not be there to support residency programs for this larger number of medical school graduates in the next two to three years.
-The Balanced Budget Act of 1997 capped the number of available slots for residents coming out of medical school as part of the law’s reduction in spending on Medicare, which largely funds residency programs.”
+A monkey wrench has already hurled into the efforts to address the U.S. shortage of 91,000 doctors expected by 2020 (according to the September 2012 Wired magazine): The Association of American Medical Colleges “worries that the funding may soon not be there to support residency programs for this larger number of medical school graduates in the next two to three years.
+The Balanced Budget Act of 1997 [enacted in President Bill Clinton's second term] capped the number of available slots for residents coming out of medical school as part of the law’s reduction in spending on Medicare, which largely funds residency programs.”

-Once Obamacare is fully up and running, could our healthcare system then become, according to the audio book “Killer Cure,” the second leading cause of death?
+Once Obamacare is fully up and running — but with the cart before the horse — could our healthcare system then become, according to the audio book “Killer Cure,” the second leading cause of death?
 Or even, in the worst of ironies, the first?

 Do we really know what we’re doing?